Siem Reap Gay Travel

 The Riel is such a small denomination compared to the Dollar, so Cambodia uses Riel bills as change.
 Hence, no U.S. coins are used.
 Conveniently, people only exchange bills!

 Siem Reap is extremely hot, so traveling around the temples can be taxing on the body.
-Personally, I sweat so much, that I found it completely worth it to hire a driver for a day.
+Personally, I sweat so much, that I found it more than worth it to hire a driver for a day.

-Cambodia is a bit different from the rest of Southeast Asia in terms of safety.
-Travelers to Siem Reap should exercise increased caution while exploring the city.
+Cambodia is a bit different from other Southeast Asian countries in terms of safety.
+Travelers to Siem Reap should exercise increased caution while exploring the city and be sure to follow these essential travel safety guidelines.

 Do not walk along the streets with your cell phone in your hand, not paying attention.
 Someone on a motorbike could fly by and grab it.
 If you are going to check your phone, stop over onto the sidewalk away from the middle of the road.

-The LGBT rights situation in Cambodia is very similar to Vietnam, in that same-sex sexual activity is legal as well as the fact that there aren’t any protections for the LGBT community.
-Overall, there isn’t much opposition to same-sex marriage or the LGBT community, according to 2015 polls by TNS Cambodia.
+In Cambodia, same-sex sexual activity is legal.
+And overall, there isn’t much opposition to same-sex marriage or intolerance of the LGBT community, according to 2015 polls by TNS Cambodia.